n3tfl0w/wam-tweet-widget/README.md

 wam-tweet-widget
 ================

-Simple widget written specifically for jekyll sites that displays a tweet this page widget after 20 seconds using css3 animations.
+Simple html widget written specifically for jekyll sites that displays a tweet this page widget after 20 seconds using css3 animations.

 That time is configurable in the css3.